SCKelemen/cpkg/docs/multi-module-design.md

 cpkg supports multiple independently versioned modules/packages from the same git repository.
 This enables monorepo-style organization where related components can be versioned and imported separately.

+**Important Limitation**: cpkg currently supports only a single `cpkg.yaml` manifest file per repository (at the root).
+Unlike Go's `go.mod`, cpkg does not support multiple manifest files in subdirectories.
+All modules from the same repository share the same manifest and lockfile.
+This limitation may be addressed in future releases to enable true monorepo-style multi-module support with separate dependency management per subdirectory.

 ## Use Cases

 1. **Data structures library**: A repository with multiple data structures (`intrusive_list`, `span`, `view`) that can be imported independently